-The Internet and the advances in technology has made it possible for authors and publishers to create eBooks and publish them effortlessly.
+The Internet and the advances in technology have made it possible for authors and publishers to create eBooks and publish them effortlessly.
 Search online and you will come across several tools to create eBooks.
 However, the question is which one is the right tool for your requirement, we will try and find some answers in this blog post.

 Kitaboo incorporates the ePUB3 format, which allows you to choose between fixed-layout format and reflowable content format.
 The fixed layout is an exact rendition of a printed page, implying that every aspect of the layout will remain the same on all viewing devices.
-In case of the Reflowable layout, the content is fluid and fits the size of the screen.
+In the case of the Reflowable layout, the content is fluid and fits the size of the screen.

 Using Kitaboo, you can also add interactive features to your eBook such as animations, audio and video files, images etc. Once you are done, you can preview your eBook and then hit the publish button.

 Scrivener allows you to import your Word documents, separate them into files and then rearrange them in any way to make the idea and thought process flow seamlessly into chapters.

 The tool makes big projects manageable, which means you don’t have to create one long document but work on separate files at a time.
 You can then arrange these files in any way you like.

 Evernote is good to use when you are in the brainstorming stage and still coming up with ideas to create an eBook.
 You can easily add ideas as separate files and then compile them together.

 Besides, you can also add notes on how you are going to promote your eBook in a separate folder.
 Basically, Evernote works as a digital format of the yellow sticky notes – instead of messing up your desk and using paper, you can put all your ideas and notes on folders in Evernote.

 99Designs is a good way to crowdsource a good cover for your eBook.
 You just have to create a contest and designers will provide you with a professional cover using their own imagination, in case you have not specified any ideas in your brief.